-"Perishable Skills Program (PSP)" refers to the psychomotor and communications training required to be completed by all peace officers below the level of middle management.
-Perishable Skills training shall consist of a minimum of four (4) hours each in Arrest and Control, Driver Training/Awareness or Driving Simulator, Tactical Firearms or Force Options Simulator, and a minimum of two (2) hours of Communications training.
+"Perishable Skills Program (PSP)" refers to the psychomotor and communications refresher training required to be completed by all peace officers below the level of middle management.
+The specific topics and hourly requirement of the PSP are described in Commission Regulation 1005.

 "Primary instructor" is an individual responsible for the coordination and instruction for a particular subject area(s).
-The responsibilities includes oversight of subject content, logistics, and other instructors.
+The responsibilitiesy includes oversight of subject content, logistics, and other instructors.